Generic Name: Cyclopentolate hydrochloride

 This anticholinergic preparation blocks the responses of the sphincter muscle of the iris and the accommodative muscle of the ciliary body to cholinergic stimulation, producing pupillary dilation (mydriasis) and paralysis of accommodation (cycloplegia).
 It acts rapidly, but has a shorter duration than atropine.
 Maximal cycloplegia occurs within 25 to 75 minutes after instillation.
 Complete recovery of accommodation usually takes 6 to 24 hours.
 Complete recovery from mydriasis in some individuals may require several days.
 Heavily pigmented irides may require more doses than lightly pigmented irides.

-Cyclopentolate Hydrochloride Ophthalmic Solution is used to produce mydriasis and cycloplegia in diagnostic procedures.
+Cyclopentolate Hydrochloride Ophthalmic Solution is used to produce mydriasis and cycloplegia.

-Should not be used when narrow-angle glaucoma or anatomical narrow angles are present, or where there is hypersensitivity to any component of this preparation.
+Should not be used when untreated narrow-angle glaucoma, or untreated anatomical narrow angles are present, or if the patient is hypersensitive to any component of this preparation.

-For Topical Use Only - Not For Injection.
+FOR TOPICAL OPHTHALMIC USE ONLY.
+NOT FOR INJECTION.
 This preparation may cause CNS disturbances.
-This is especially true in younger age groups, but may occur at any age, especially with the stronger Cyclopentolate hydrochloride solution.
-Premature and small infants are especially prone to CNS and cardiopulmonary side effects from systemic absorption of Cyclopentolate.
-To minimize absorption, use only 1 drop of a 0.5% solution per eye followed by pressure applied over the nasolacrimal sac for two to three minutes.
+This is especially true in younger age groups, but may occur at any age, especially with the stronger Cyclopentolate hydrochloride solutions.
+Infants are especially prone to CNS and cardiopulmonary side effects from Cyclopentolate.
+To minimize absorption, use only 1 drop of a 0.5% Cyclopentolate solution per eye, followed by pressure applied over the nasolacrimal sac for two to three minutes.
 Observe infants closely for at least 30 minutes following instillation.

-To avoid inducing angle closure glaucoma, an estimation of the depth of the angle of the anterior chamber should be made.
-The lacrimal sac should be compressed by digital pressure for two to three minutes after instillation to avoid excessive systemic absorption.
-Caution should be observed when considering use of this medication in the presence of Down’s syndrome or mongolism, and in those predisposed to angle-closure glaucoma.
+The lacrimal sac should be compressed by digital pressure for two to three minutes after instillation to reduce excessive systemic absorption.
+Caution should be observed when considering use of this medication in the presence of Down's syndrome and in those predisposed to angle-closure glaucoma.

 Information for Patients